cesarParra/apexdocs/README.md

 Note that you can still run the individual commands if you only want to generate one type of documentation by providing the subcommand, e.g `apexdocs markdown` or `apexdocs changelog`.

+### LWC Documentation Limitations

+ApexDocs supports generating documentation for Lightning Web Components (LWC) as well, but please be aware of the following limitations:

+* Only components marked as `isExposed=true` in the component's meta.xml file will be documented.
+* At the moment, any JSDoc comments are ignored, documentation is based solely on the component's metadata.
+* Changelog generation does not include changes to LWCs.

 ### Excluding Files from Being Documented

 Any pattern included in the `.forceignore` file will be excluded from the documentation.